 - For more information, read the Senior sections of our Cross Country and Track and Field offerings.

 Practice locations differ depending on your event and age grouping.
 The two main locations used by Thunderbird's Track Club are UBC track, Chaldercott Park, and Jericho Beach Park.
+As of September, 2017 we also hold training out of Burnaby at Swangard Stadium for Junior Development Athletes Aged 9-13 years.
 Check the calendar page to determine where to meet your group, or contact your coach directly.

 Jericho Beach Park